 Printing With Continuous Ink Supply System

-If we need to show hard copies of documents that we made using a computer, we need to print them using printers which could either be of dot-matrix, inkjet or laser type.
+If we need to show hard copies of documents that we made using a computer, we need to copy and print them using printers which could either be of dot-matrix, inkjet or laser type.
 The initial cost of a dot-matrix printer is high while the cost of ink ribbon is low.
 For laser printer, as suggested by Laser Level Advisor, the costs of the unit and the ink cartridge are reasonable but power consumption is high.
 The cost of an inkjet printer is low but original ink cartridges cost high.
 Of the three types, the inkjet printer is the most popular because of its capability to print colored images.

 The high cost of original ink cartridges for inkjet printers brought about various innovations to have low-cost inks.
 First was the refilling of used cartridges which was a bit messy for those who will do it on their own.
 Next was the replacement ink cartridges which are cheaper than originals but have lower quality prints.
 The third method of having low-cost ink for inkjet printers is the continuous ink supply system (CISS) which if installed and operated properly results to prints similar to original ink cartridges.